-While many control people are bad, my speculation is control people often have good intentions – they are often GOOD PEOPLE UP TO NO GOOD.
+While many control people are bad, my speculation is control people often have good intentions – they are usually GOOD PEOPLE UP TO NO GOOD.

-I probably am the poster child for the control person disease.
-And the bad news is the severe damage to all my relationships.
+I am probably the poster child for the control person disease.
+The bad news is that it has severely damaged all my relationships.
 Praise God that He has changed me to restore the relationships.

 Control is a big problem because freedom is challenging for most people, especially good people with good intentions.
-Practicing freedom is seldom easy, but it becomes easier once you see the benefits.
+Practicing freedom is seldom easy but becomes easier once you see the benefits.

 Freedom Is Built Into Us

 People want freedom and enjoy the idea of being free.
-In fact, everyone has an innate, built-in longing to be free because God created us that way.
+Everyone has an innate, built-in longing to be free because God created us that way.
 That is why people pursue freedom and rebel against control.
 And freedom starts very early in life, as any parent can tell you.
 It does not need to be taught to infants and children!

 Freedom was a critical element in the original sin.
 God designed Adam and Eve with freedom in their DNA.
 How do we know that?
 Because God's only command was a CHOICE - their choice to eat the fruit of the ONE tree or not.

-Satan knew about their freedom to choose, which resulted in them using their freedom irresponsibly!
-After all, according to Satan, God was limiting their freedom about the Tree of Knowledge of Good and Evil!
+Satan knew about their freedom to choose, resulting in them using it irresponsibly!
+After all, according to Satan, God was limiting their freedom through the Tree of Knowledge of Good and Evil!
 Notice how common that thinking is in your mind and mine.

 Despite the freedom built into us and our longing for it, freedom brings fear when you do not understand it.
 “Will I make the right choices since I am free?
-I hope they make the right choices since they are free to do what they want."
+I hope they make the right choices since they can do what they want."

 I'm Just Trying to Help!